NegDL: Privacy-Preserving Deep Learning Based on Negative Database: Related work

 \subsection{Privacy-Preserving deep learning}

-Recently, privacy issues in deep learning have received widespread attention, and several privacy-preserving deep learning methods have been proposed.
-These methods include differential privacy, homomorphic encryption, partial parameter sharing [22], and model splitting [23].
+At present, several privacy-preserving deep learning methods have been proposed.
+These methods include homomorphic encryption [7-9], federated learning [10], differential privacy [10-14], model splitting [15] and blockchain [16].

-Homomorphic encryption can directly support calculations on the ciphertext to get equivalent results to the plaintext without decryption, which was first proposed in 1978 by Rivest et al. [24].
-For an encryption operation E and data A and B, if E(A)E(B) = E(A+B), it is called additive homomorphic encryption.
-If E(A)E(B) = E(AB), it is called multiplicative homomorphic encryption.
-Typically, Paillier [25] and RSA [24] algorithm satisfy the property of additive and multiplicative homomorphic encryption, respectively.
-Afterwards, in 2009, Gentry [26] first proposed a fully homomorphic encryption scheme based on ideal lattices.
-Fully homomorphic encryption algorithm supports any form of calculation, which can well solve the problem of data security and privacy.
-Thus, some works have applied it to deep learning.
-These works mainly encrypted the weight parameter in neural network [20] or the input original data [19, 21].
-For example, Aono et al. [20] divided their model into the client side and server side, the server performs calculation on ciphertext, the client downloads the encrypted weights from the server, and then uses its private key to decrypt it.
+Homomorphic encryption also known as implicit homomorphism, which can perform calculations on the basis of ciphertext and the result obtained by decryption is consistent with the result directly using plaintext.
+Aono et al. [7] divided their model into the client side and server side, the server performs calculation on ciphertext, the client downloads the encrypted weights from the server, and then uses its private key to decrypt it.
 After that, the client uses the weights to train its local neural network, and iteratively optimizes the weights.
 The optimized weights are then encrypted and uploaded to the server.
 The above process is repeated until the weights cannot be optimized any more.
-Compared with [20], Zhu et al. [19] encrypted the input data and used the model trained on plaintext to make predictions.
-Encryption technique as one of the most effective means for privacy protection has achieved good results in many scenarios, however, homomorphic encryption methods often suffer from a great degradation of efficiency and it may become a great bottleneck when a large amount of data are required to be handled in deep learning algorithms.
+Compared with [7], Zhu et al. [8] encrypted the input data and used the model trained on plaintext to make predictions.
+Meftah et al. [9] proposed a more efficient deep convolutional neural network model based on fully homomorphic encryption.
+The model has relatively less ciphertext expansion cost, and it uses an accumulator with lower circuit depth complexity to improve efficiency.
+Park et al. [10] proposed a more secure privacy-preserving federated learning model.
+In the model, each participant can use a different private key to encrypt local model parameters, and the server can update parameters based on a homomorphic mechanism.